theresamaier/2022ws_do_tm/Blog_content.md

 # New breed of institutional organism: *the exponential organization(ExO)*

 ## Definition:
-An Exponential Organization (ExO :rocket:) is one *"whose <span style="color:red">impact (or output) is disproportionally large—at least 10x larger—compared to its peers</span> because of the use of new organizational techniques that leverage accelerating technologies"* (Ismail, 2014).
+An Exponential Organization (ExO :rocket:) is one *"whose <span style="color:red">impact (or output) is disproportionally large - at least 10x larger - compared to its peers</span> because of the use of new organizational techniques that leverage accelerating technologies"* (Ismail, 2014).

  :arrow_right: There are two major assumptions on which this new way of running businesses is built:
- 1. **"Rent, Don’t own Access resources you don’t own"**: *ExOs rather use external resources than owning their own assets or workforce.*
+ 1. **"Rent, Don’t own"**: *ExOs rather use external resources than owning their own assets or workforce.*
  2. **"Information accelerates everything and is therefore your greatest asset"**. *(information-based environment delivers fundamentally disruptive opportunities)*

  To summarize it: